fjames86/frpc/README.md

 # FRPC
-Frank's XDR/RPC library is an implementation of the ONCRPC ("SunRPC") protocol.
+Frank's XDR/RPC library is an implementation of the ONC-RPC ("SunRPC") protocol.
 The library is composed of two
-halves: implementing the eXtensible Data Representation (XDR), which is the method of serializing the messages, and the Remote Procedure Call (RPC) system itself, which uses XDR to exchange messages.
+components: implementing the eXtensible Data Representation (XDR), which is the method of serializing the messages, and the Remote Procedure Call (RPC) system itself, which uses XDR to exchange messages.

 1. XDR serializer